guillemsrr/zitro-test/README.md

 Now I actually see that I could have used a single event listener for all buttons and just check which button was clicked, but this way is more explicit, robust, and easier to understand.

-'QuizHandler` is in direct communication with `QuizVisualsHandler` to update the UI visuals, and waits for the animation to finish before proceeding to the next phase.
+`QuizHandler` is in direct communication with `QuizVisualsHandler` to update the UI visuals, and waits for the animation to finish before proceeding to the next phase.

 For example, it activates the buttons after the question animation is finished: